nationalarchives/dr2-custodial-copy/README.md

 ## 6. Custodial Copy Reconciler

-This is a service that which checks that all Content Objects (COs) that are currently in Preservica are in Custodial Copy and that, given an Information Object (IO) ref (id) from Preservica, Checks that all Content Objects under that Information Object are in Preservica.
+This is a service that retrieves all Content Object (CO) refs (ids), their checksums and parent Information Object (IO) refs that are currently in Preservica.
+Using each CO's parent (IO) ref, it then gets the corresponding CO refs and checksum in OCFL.
+Once we have both lists, it writes each of them to a Preservica CO and an OCFL CO table respectively; it then compares the checksums and sends a message to Slack if there are any mismatches.

 The reason is that there are events such as failures or deletions (intentional or unintentional) that could cause the two storage mediums to become out of sync.
 We are only concerned with original non-"Access" COs.